openssl/technical-policies/policies/testing.md

 whether fuzz tests should be added.

 As per the policy wording above, pull requests that implement refactoring are not required to add new tests.
-However refactoring is a good time to check that there are sufficient tests and that all corner cases are covered.
+However before refactoring is a good time to check that there are sufficient tests and that all corner cases are covered.

 Where performance fixes are implemented consideration should be given to whether we need to add a performance test to the performance testing suite.